Stories for January 31, 2012

 A deadline has come and gone for bills introduced in the California legislature last year.
 They had to pass the house they were introduced Tuesday, to keep going through the rest of the two-year session.

 Host Joseph Rosendo dons his jester’s cap and heads to the German state of Baden-Wüerttemberg for Fasnet –– Fasnacht –– Carnival.
 Each town may call it by a different name, but they all agree it’s a non-stop community party that celebrates local culture and chases away the winter blues.
 Some of the historic carnival characters, like the Narro, date back to the festival’s beginning 500 years ago while others are the products of lively modern-day imaginations.

 Baja California Norte produces many world-class, gold medal-winning wines.
-Rick takes us on a tour of the region along with renowned winemaker and visionary Hugo d’Acosta, founder of La Escuelita, a nonprofit winemaking school that opened in 2004.
+Rick takes us on a tour of the region along with renowned winemaker and visionary Hugo d’Acosta, founder of La Escuelita, a nonprofit winemaking school.
 Hugo introduces Rick to his Casa de Piedra wines before taking Rick on a tour of the school where locals and chefs come to make their own wines.
 At L.A.
 Cetto, winemaker Camillo Magoni tells Rick about his 47-year career with one of the oldest wineries in Mexico.
 Rick cooks with Ludwig Hussong of San Rafael Winery in the Valle de Ojos Negros and they toast the wines of Mexico.